Bill Laimbeer: Detroit Pistons (1982–1993)

 On February 16, 1982, Laimbeer was traded to the Detroit Pistons, where he remained for the rest of his career.
 He was immediately installed as the Pistons starting center.
 During his playing career, Laimbeer was one of the most notorious players in the NBA.
 While highly popular among Piston fans, Laimbeer was despised by opposing players and fans for his disdain of his opponents, his poor sportsmanship, and his dangerous play, such as repeatedly committing violent intentional fouls.
 In the public eye, Laimbeer's reputation for physical play tended to overshadow his skills.
-His former teammate Dennis Rodman noted this in his book Bad As I Wanna Be, saying, "[Laimbeer] was more than a thug, but that's what he'll be remembered for."
+His former teammate Dennis Rodman noted this in his book Bad As I Wanna Be, saying, "He [Laimbeer] was more than a thug, but that's what he'll be remembered for."
 In an interview for the 1990 NBA Home Video release "Pure Pistons," teammate Isiah Thomas also talked about Laimbeer's effect on opposing players, saying, "He frustrates people," but then added, "He frustrates people...because he's good."

 In the ESPN 30 for 30 film Bad Boys, Laimbeer said his approach to the game was all psychological.
 When the Pistons would take to the court before a game, Laimbeer made it a point to lead the rest of the team out from the locker room and he always did so with a scowl on his face to show he was not intimidated by anyone.

 While a serviceable and solid player for most of his career, Laimbeer knew there were better skilled players than him.
 However, there were not as many players who were as physical on the court as he was, and Laimbeer was able to use that to his advantage.
-The hard-nosed approach he used was designed to wear on opposing players to the point where they began focusing more on retaliating against him and the rest of the Pistons instead of trying to win the game; Laimbeer said if he was able to do that to an opponent during the course of a game, he had broken them down.
+The hard-nosed approach he used was designed to wear on opposing players to the point where they began focusing more on retaliating against him and the rest of the Pistons instead of trying to win the game; Laimbeer said if he was able to do that to an opponent during the course of a game, he had broken him down.
 He even said the local media would play a role as his and the team's reputation preceded them: "When the Pistons came into a town, all the media would write about were the 'Bad Boys' and how rough we played.
 They'd be asking players if they were going to stand up to us.
 And once we got teams thinking like that, we had them.
 We already got them out of their game."